 Achieve flawlessly flat surfaces on your construction project with this materials primer and step-by-step guide.

 While professional drywall tapers make the task look easy, do-it-yourselfers find that it takes practice, skill, and—of course—the right stuff for the job (in this case, the mud itself and the tape that prevents cracks from appearing in the seams).
 This guide will give you a primer on materials as well as step-by-step instruction for how to mud drywall, so you’ll feel confident and not like you’ve got to muddle through!

-Premixed means just that: The mud has already been mixed with water to a smooth consistency and is ready to be applied.
+Premixed joint compound is just that: The mud has already been mixed with water to a smooth consistency and is ready to be applied.
 But within that category, you’ll find “all-purpose mud,” “topping mud,” and “lightweight, all-purpose mud.”

 - All-purpose mud goes on smoothly and begins to harden in a couple of hours, depending on the temperature and humidity in the room.
 It’s suitable for all mudding applications, so if you’re a mudding newbie, use this one.

 - Topping mud is used as a final top coating.
 It dries to a bright white and is easy to sand, making it a good choice for walls that will be painted a light color.
 Topping mud has less adhesion properties than all-purpose mud, so it’s not suitable for first and second coats.

 - Lightweight all-purpose mud also dries to a lighter hue, which makes it suitable for walls that will be painted a light color.
 Some pros use all-purpose mud for the first mudding application and then switch to lightweight all-purpose mud for the second and third applications.